Bharath-S/String-Processing-in-Python/Readme.md

 3. To run with string "":
       >python3 Task1/Find_First_Non_Repeating_Character.py ""

-       Output -- The first non repeating character of the string abcbc is -- None
+       Output -- The first non repeating character of the string  is -- None

 # Task 2 :